abdulbathish/jackfruit/README.md

 The secrets are provided as environment variables.
 Ensure that you set up the required environment variables before running the application.

-# Usage

-To run the application, execute the following command:
-`java -jar target/jackfruit.jar`
-The application will start listening to Kafka messages and process them accordingly.